Testimonies – Vol. 3, Day 184

 -432-

-this was not His plan.
+Jesus might have done all this work for Paul directly, but this was not His plan.
 Paul had something to do in the line of confession to the men whose destruction he had premeditated, and God had a responsible work for the men to do whom He had ordained to act in His stead.
 Paul was to take those steps necessary in conversion.
 He was required to unite himself to the very people whom he had persecuted for their religion.
 Christ here gives all His people an example of the manner of His working for the salvation of men.
 The Son of God identified Himself with the office and authority of His organized church.
 His blessings were to come through the agencies that He has ordained, thus connecting man with the channel through which His blessings come.
 Paul’s being strictly conscientious in his work of persecuting the saints does not make him guiltless when the knowledge of his cruel work is impressed upon him by the Spirit of God.
 He is to become a learner of the disciples.

 He learns that Jesus, whom in his blindness he considered an impostor, is indeed the author and foundation of all the religion of God’s chosen people from Adam’s day, and the finisher of the faith, now so clear to his enlightened vision.
 He saw Christ as the vindicator of truth, the fulfiller of all prophecies.
 Christ had been regarded as making of none effect the law of God; but when his spiritual vision was touched by the finger of God, he learned of the disciples that Christ was the originator and the foundation of the entire Jewish system of sacrifices, that in the death of Christ type met antitype, and that Christ came into the world for the express purpose of vindicating His Father’s law.

 In the light of the law, Paul sees himself a sinner.
 That very law which he thought he had been keeping so zealously he finds he has been transgressing.
 He repents and dies to sin, becomes obedient to the claims of God’s law, and has faith in Christ as his Saviour, is baptized, and preaches Jesus as earnestly and zealously as he once condemned Him.
 In the conversion of Paul are given us important principles which we should ever bear in mind.
-The Redeemer of the world does not sanction experience and exercise in religious matters
+The Redeemer of the world does not sanction experience and exercise in religious matters independent of His organized and acknowledged church, where He has a church.

 -433-